romland/xorzee/README.md

 ## Why?
 Motion is truly excellent software and I've (well, our cat) depended on it for years.
 At some point I wanted to add more cameras and bumped into Motioneye, which looks great.
-I wanted a different UI, auto-discovery, and I knew the motion detection could be heaps cheaper.
+It's just ...
+I wanted a different UI, auto-discovery of cameras, and I knew the motion detection could be heaps cheaper.
 Primarily though, a higher quality live stream without bringing the device to its knees.
-So, here we are. :-)
+So, here I am, hacking away in some of the spare hours of the day. :-)

 ## Supported cameras